So you know you want to go skiing or snowboarding in Scotland. Now the big question is, which ticket type is right for you?

 You can view pass options and prices available at the five individual resorts via the links below:

 At Snow Factor, the UK's longest indoor real snow slope at Braehead, near Glasgow, you can ski or board for as long as you want.
-You can also improve your technique in one of our practise lessons or even try your hand at freestyle lessons.
+You can also improve your technique in one of their practise lessons or even try your hand at freestyle lessons.